conestack/webresource/docs/source/overview.rst

 But it provides a renderer for the resulting resource HTML tags.

-First a ``ResourceResolver`` needs to be created knowing about the resources to deliver. ``members`` can be an instance or list of resources or resource groups
+First a ``ResourceResolver`` needs to be created knowing about the resources to deliver. ``members`` can be an instance or list of resources or resource groups.

 The ``ResourceRenderer`` then is used to create the markup.